cisagov/ScubaGoggles/baselines/Groups for Business Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GROUPS.1.1v0.1
 Group access from outside the organization SHALL be disabled unless explicitly granted by the group owner.

-- _Rationale:_ Who can externally view groups internal to the organization should be carefully controlled and their access vetted as needed.
+- _Rationale:_ Groups may contain private or sensitive information.
+Restricting group access reduces the risk of data loss.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping